 Quantification: many to many (0,n:0,n)

-Scope note: This property allows the starting point for an instance of E2 Temporal Entity to be situated by reference to the starting point of another instance of E2 Temporal Entity of longer duration.
+Scope note: This property identifies a situation in which the starting point for an instance of E2 Temporal Entity is equal to the starting point of another instance of E2 Temporal Entity of longer duration.

 This property is only necessary if the time span is unknown (otherwise the relationship can be calculated).
 This property is the same as the "starts / started-by" relationships of Allen’s temporal logic (Allen, 1983, pp. 832-843).